immcantation/igphyml/docs/usage/buildtrees.rst

 which will subsample your dataset to the specified depth and then remove all clones below the specified size cutoff::

- BuildTrees.py -d example.tab --collapse --sample 5 --minseq 2 --igphyml
+ BuildTrees.py -d example.tsv --collapse --sample 5 --minseq 2 --igphyml

 .. _ind-clones: